Doctors Note Logo

 Won’t Go Away?
 Why Your Baby’s Scalp Is Scaling & Medical Next Steps

-Persistent scalp scaling in babies is most often cradle cap, a common and usually harmless form of infantile seborrheic dermatitis that responds to daily gentle shampooing, brief oil softening, and light brushing.
+Persistent scalp scaling in babies is most often cradle cap, a common and harmless form of infantile seborrheic dermatitis.
+It typically responds well to:

 answer background